hanwendong1/VirtualGaming/content/5-Werewolf.md

 <span style="text-decoration: underline">Dream Wolf</span>: The Dream Wolf does not wake up with the other werewolves though the other werewolves know that the Dream Wolf is a werewolf.
 If playing with the Minion, the Minion is also informed of the Dream Wolf.
 The Dream Wolf is on the werewolf team.

 <span style="text-decoration: underline">Bodyguard</span>: When everyone votes, the player the Bodyguard chooses cannot be killed.
 If that player had received the most votes, the player with the next most votes (up to two) is killed.
 Recommended for five or more players.
 The Bodyguard is on the village team.

+<span style="text-decoration: underline">Copycat</span>: The Copycat wakes up and must look at one of the center cards.
+From that point on in the game, the Copycat is the role they viewed and wakes up if the new role is called.
+The Copycat is on the team of their new role.

 {% include figure.html img="Daybreak.png" alt="Image of Daybreak Role Cards" caption="Daybreak Role Cards; credit: solvingme.com" width="100%" %}